numworks/epsilon/poincare/doc/style_guide.md

 void myMethod(Internal::Context ctx) const;
 ```

+## On using Trees

+To understand what trees are and how they should be used in general, see [here](tree.md).

 ## Only edit Trees on the TreeStack

 The `TreeStack` is the only place where `Tree` edition is allowed.

-When a `Tree` is stored out of the `TreeStack` and needs to be changed, it is copied onto `TreeStack`, edited there, and then the original `Tree` is overwritten with the result.
+When a `Tree` is stored out of the `TreeStack` and needs to be changed, it is copied onto the `TreeStack`, edited there, and then the original `Tree` is overwritten with the result.

 ## Use switch and C-style code with Tree structure